-Nowadays, Small Business Websites Needs Much More Than a Basic Layout to Be Effective
+Nowadays, a Small Business Website Design Needs Much More Than a Basic Layout to Be Effective

 Getting a website isn’t hard.
 If you think about it, everyone has a 13-year-old cousin that built a personal website to blog about her current middle school drama.
 Of course, she used some sort of free website builder online and just used random clip art for her graphics.
-It’s cute and a little entertaining to read, but it’s certainly not at a level of professionalism a business website needs to be.
+It’s cute and a little entertaining to read, but it’s certainly not at a level of professionalism a business website design needs to be.
 After all, she’s only 13 and just needs something to do.
+Your small business website has a purpose.

 Tone, content, branding, and overall design must be visually and informatively consistent to appeal to your audience.
 This may sound like a lot to consider when you’re just wanting to get your local business found within the area.

-To give a better idea about what your small business website needs to have in order to be successful, we have listed a few elements that every site needs to have, no matter how big or small your company is.
+To give a better idea about what your small business website needs to have in order to be successful, we have listed a few website design elements that every small business website needs to have, no matter what type of business operation you have.

-Your Web Content Needs to Tell Why Your Business is Unique
+Your Website Content Needs to Tell Why Your Business is Unique

 Businessowners are always trying to find the best ways to make their site SEO-friendly and make it work for local search.
 Even though the content on your site does need to work for search purposes, your site also needs to speak to your human audience- the actual customers that are reading your page.